-- Data pertaining to minor persons under the age of fourteen
+- Data about minor persons under the age of fourteen

 The collection, processing, and utilization of sensitive information are prohibited under the PDPA except in the following six cases:

-- If the data is needed to fulfill statutory obligation
+- If the data is needed to fulfill the statutory obligation

 - Where the data is required by law